publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395l.md

 >     “(1) __Establishment of process for review of amounts.—__

 >     Not later than 1 year after the date of the enactment of this Act \[Oct.
-31, 1994\], the Secretary of Health and Human Services (in this subsection referred to as the ‘Secretary’) shall develop and implement a process under which interested parties may request review by the Secretary of the appropriateness of the reimbursement amount provided under section 1833(i)(2)(A)(iii) of the Social Security Act \[subsec. (i)(2)(A)(iii) of this section\] with respect to a class of new technology intraocular lenses.
+31, 1994\], the Secretary of Health and Human Services (in this subsection referred to as the ‘Secretary’) shall develop and implement a process under which interested parties may request review by the Secretary of the appropriateness of the reimbursement amount provided under section 1833(i)(2)(A)(iii) of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395]l(i)(2)(A)(iii)\] with respect to a class of new technology intraocular lenses.
 For purposes of the preceding sentence, an intraocular lens may not be treated as a new technology lens unless it has been approved by the Food and Drug Administration.

 >     “(2) __Factors considered.—__